thestinger/allocator/README.md

         - maintain a pointer to the previous span for backward coalescing
     - intrusive tree keyed by (size, addr) for address-ordered best-fit
         - the span headers are the tree nodes, making them 4x pointer size
-    - potentially a small thread-local cache of free spans
+    - chunks are released when a free span covers the entire usable area

 - small allocations:
-    - per-arena slab LIFO queues:
+    - per-arena slab LIFO free lists:
-        - one for empty slabs
+        - empty slabs
-        - per size class for partially filled slabs
+        - partially filled slabs: doubly-linked list per size class
+        - empty slabs are returned to the empty slab list
-    - per-slab LIFO queue
+    - per-slab LIFO free list
-    - per-thread LIFO queue
+    - per-thread LIFO free list

-- reducing cache aliasing:
-    - randomize the starting offset in slabs using slack space
-    - randomize the starting offset in slab chunks using slack space

-- releasing memory:
-    - improves the common case, but not the worst case
-    - should be optional for performance reasons
-    - many places where this can be done:
-        - returning small allocation chunks to the recycler
-        - returning large allocation chunks to the recycler
-        - returning slabs with an assigned size class to the empty queue
-        - purging spans of empty slabs
-        - purging empty large allocation spans
-        - purging spans of empty chunks
-        - purging when shrinking huge allocations
-    - 2 options for reducing commit charge if overcommit is disabled:
-        - unmap spans of empty chunks instead of purging (causes VM fragmentation)
-        - set PROT_NONE on spans of empty chunks after purging
+## Future improvements

+See the issue tracker.